muratkeremozcan/cctdd/ch10-HeroDetail/HeroDetail.md

 }
 ```

-We can refactor the functions out of the component return (Refactor 6)
+We can refactor the console.logs into helper functions (Refactor 6)

 ```tsx
 // src/heroes/HeroDetail.tsx